• Home

 Glossary of Terms

-• A & A – Aid & Attendance – A&A is a benefit paid in addition to monthly pension if you require the aid of another person to perform activities of daily living, or are bling or meet other specific visual acuity requirements.
+• A & A – Aid & Attendance – A&A is a benefit paid in addition to a monthly pension if you require the aid of another person to perform activities of daily living, or are blind or meet other specific visual acuity requirements.
 Patients in nursing homes because of physical and/or mental incapacities also qualify.

 • Child Earned Income Exclusion – Excluded earnings amount from a dependent child.

-• Countable Income – Includes income from most sources as well as from any eligible dependents.
+• Countable Income – Includes income from most sources, as well as from any eligible dependents.
 It generally includes earnings, disability and retirement payments, interest and dividend payments from annuities, and net income from farming or a business.
 Some expenses, such as unreimbursed medical expenses, may reduce countable income.

 • Death Pension – Intended to supplement the income of a surviving spouse or child who is in need of financial assistance and provide a minimum level of financial security.

-• Housebound – Qualifications: Single disability rated 100% and separate disabilities rated 60% or more (Veterans only) OR Permanently housebound due to disabilities per 38 CFR 3.351(d) OR Hartness v Nicholson (2006) when pension has been granted based on the veteran being age 65 or older.
+• Housebound – Qualifications: Single disability rated 100% and separate disabilities rated 60% or more (veterans only) OR Permanently housebound due to disabilities per 38 CFR 3.351(d) OR Hartness v Nicholson (2006) when pension has been granted based on the veteran being age 65 or older.

 • MAPR – Maximum Annual Pension Rate – The MAPR is the maximum amount of pension payable to a veteran, surviving spouse or child.
 MAPR fluctuates based on individual circumstances related to number of dependents and if Housebound or Aid & Attendance qualifications.
-The MAPR is reduced for each dollar of income that the veteran, surviving spouse, child, or their families have.
+The MAPR is reduced for each dollar of income that the veteran, surviving spouse, child or their families have.

 • MIW – Minimum Income Annuity